 In the heart of Acadiana, Parish Brewing Company in Broussard and Bayou Teche Brewing in Arnaudville represent the soul of Cajun heritage.
 Central Louisiana is the home to one of Louisiana's newest brewers, Broken Wheel Brewery, located inside Fresh Catch Bistreaux in Marksville.
 In Baton Rouge, Tin Roof Brewing Company plays a melody of hops that awaken the spirit of Louisiana’s capital city.
 To the east, a hotbed of brewing activity can be found on Lake Pontchartrain’s north shore.
 Louisiana communities thrive as the towns of Covington, Mandeville and Abita Springs house Covington Brewhouse, Chafunkta Brewing Company, Abita and Old Rail Brewing.
 And in the Big Easy, NOLA Brewing Company, Crescent City Brewhouse and Courtyard Brewery capture the essence of jazz, the heart of Mardi Gras and the flavor of Louisiana life.
 North Louisiana is the newest craft beer destination in Louisiana with new craft breweries Great Raft Brewing and Red River Brewing in Shreveport, and Flying Heart Brewing in Bossier City.
-And in south Louisiana don't miss these spots on the trail - Crying Eagle Brewing Company in Lake Charles, 40 Arpent Brewing in Arabi and Gnarly Barley in Hammond.
+And in south Louisiana don't miss these spots on the trail - Crying Eagle Brewing Company in Lake Charles and Gnarly Barley in Hammond.
 When you come to Louisiana make sure you are hungry.
 And with the Louisiana Craft Beer Trail, come thirsty too!

 To learn more about our Louisiana craft beer culture, check out the Louisiana Craft Brewers Guild.